-FIELD RULES FOR SOD FARM
+FIELD RULES FOR ALL AUTHORIZED SOD FARM FIELDS

-2. Be prepared to show your MVSA membership card to the landowner or their employees while you are using the field.
+4. Be prepared to show your MVSA membership card to the landowner or their employees while you are using the field.

-4. Guests will be allowed to fly in the presence of an MVSA member only if the guest has a verified AMA license.
+5. Guests will be allowed to fly in the presence of an MVSA member only if the guest has a verified AMA license.
 After two non-contest trips to the field, the guest must join the MVSA, if he/she wishes to continue to fly at the field.
 Participation in contests shall not be limited by this 2-trip rule.

-7. If you hear the grass “crunch” due to frost, do not use the field.
+8. If you hear the grass “crunch” due to frost, do not use the field.
 When the temperature is above freezing, it will spring back, when there is frost on the grass or it is frozen, then the blades of grass break because of ice with them.
-Do not go on the grass then as the damage is permanent.
+Do not go on the grass than as the damage is permanent.
 This is critical on days with low morning temperatures.
 If there is frost on the field, we must wait until it has burned off and the grass blades have thawed before we go on the field.

-please remember that we do not pay for the use of the field and are guests of the owners.
+11. Please remember that we do not pay for the use of the field and are guests of the owners.
 Thanks.